-Peter is the author of three commentaries in the Reading the Bible Today commentary series— Esther, Ezra and Nehamiah and Hebrews.
+Peter is the author of three commentaries in the Reading the Bible Today commentary series— Esther, Ezra and Nehemiah and Hebrews.
 He is a prominent speaker and writer.

 Peter Adam's major ministries have included lecturing at St John's College Durham, UK, and serving in Melbourne as vicar of St Jude's, Carlton from 1982—2002, principal of Ridley Melbourne from 2002—2012, and Canon of St Paul's Cathedral, Melbourne from 1996—2016.
 He was also chaplain of Melbourne University and archdeacon for parish development in the Melbourne Anglican diocese.
 Peter is currently vicar emeritus of St Jude's, Carlton.

 Read our Q&A with Peter below and scroll down to see some additional articles and podcasts of Peter from the Gospel Coalition.

 How did you come to know Christ?

 My family were not Christians.
 We went to church at Christmas and Easter.
 When I was 9, my teacher at school, who was not a Christian, told us about his father, and his father’s Christian character and values.
 Though I never met his father, I was very moved by his son’s account of his life.
 So I went home and told my parents I wanted to start going to church every Sunday!
 I tried as best I could to be a Christian.
 It was not until I was 16 that I met a Christian evangelist, who told me the gospel, converted me, and then discipled me for 3 years.
 Praise God.

 Click here to read more about Peter's conversion.